tdubose/emotional-labor-assessment/README.md

 * Am I caring for my children's health?
 	* Do I know who their health providers are and how to contact them?
 	* Do I schedule and attend their health appointments?
-	* Can I give a succint and up to date summary of their medical history?
+	* Can I give a succinct and up to date summary of their medical history?
 	* Do I know what medications they take, and the schedule and dosage?
 	* Do I know their allergies and dietary requirements?
 * Do I maintain or co-maintain my children's schedule?